Path Planning for Masked Diffusion Model Sampling: Background and preliminaries

 The reverse process which denoises a sample from $t\to t-1$, and is the time reversal of the simplified masked forward process, also factorizes over each dimension of a sequence $\bx$.
 The probability $p_t(x^i_{t-1} | x^i_t, x^i_0)$ of a reverse transition is given by the following posterior conditioned on $x^i_0$,

 \looseness=-1 Under the reverse process once a token transitions out of the masked state for a time $t>0$ it remains in this state for the remainder of the trajectory.
-The analytical form of the posterior suggests a natural mean parametrization for a denoiser in a discrete diffusion model, $\mu_{\theta}: \gX^n \times \mathbb{R} \to (\Delta^d)^n$, which predicts the clean sample at $t=0$ by denoising a noisy $x^i_t$,
+The analytical form of the posterior suggests a natural mean parametrization for a denoiser in a discrete diffusion model, $\mu_{\theta}: \gX^L \times \mathbb{R} \to (\Delta^d)^L$, which predicts the clean sample at $t=0$ by denoising a noisy $x^i_t$,

-} \looseness=-1 where $D^i_{\theta}$ refers to selecting the $i$-th index of the output of the denoiser $D_{\theta}(\bx_t)$---i.e. the approximate distribution of $x^i_0$.
+} \looseness=-1 where $D^i_{\theta}$ refers to selecting the $i$-th index of the output of the denoiser $D_{\theta}(\bx_t)$---i.e. the approximate distribution of $x^i_0$ given the conditional information from $\bx_t$.
 Using the reverse parametrization and taking an infinitesimal time discretization $T \to \infty$, it is possible to construct an evidence lower bound (ELBO) to the log marginal likelihood on the data distribution of the approximate data distribution from iteratively sampling via \eqref{eqn:parametrized_posterior_mdlm}, $\mb{p}_\theta(\bx_0)$, which also yields a natural optimization objective for learning the denoiser $D_\theta$,

 \looseness=-1 This effectively renders training a masked discrete diffusion model as optimizing a weighted cross-entropy loss~\citep{eijkelboom2024variational}.

 \looseness=-1 A major limitation of vanilla MDMs is that, in the continuous-time limit $T \to \infty$, the probability of denoising multiple tokens simultaneously vanishes due to independent updates via \eqref{eqn:parametrized_posterior_mdlm}.
 In this regime, an analytic Gillespie-style sampler~\citep{gillespie_exact_1977,GILLESPIE1976403} reveals that denoising proceeds by uniformly sampling a masked position (see~\S\ref{subsection:AOARMs}), offering no control over the generation order.
 Next, we consider a new, more complex inference scheme that principally allows for changing unmasked tokens to any other token in $\gV$, allowing for the index of the next token to be resampled.